TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 $ loginctl seat-status seat0
 ```

-This will outputs something like this:
+This will output something like this:

 ```
 seat0